 Science Center, Room 101e

-All problem sets and programming assignments are due at midnight on Sunday night (i.e., midnight between Sunday and Monday) Eastern Time (unless otherwise stated in the assignment or in the syllabus).
-Unless otherwise stated, all programming assignment solutions must be written in C, C++, or Java, have run under Cygwin, under MacOS, or on one of the Linux/Ubuntu 64-bit x86 computers (collectively accessible via nice.fas.harvard.edu) in the Science Center or on the Altera DE2-70 or DE2-115 FPGA system, as appropriate, be submitted using "git" on code.seas.harvard.edu (or, in dire circumstances, via e-mail only if agreed to by your TA), be well-written (clear coding style, modular structure, appropriately commented and documented in English), and tested (include any programs and/or shell scripts used in testing your solution and a transcript showing your program being tested (using the "script" program or equivalent) as part of your submission).
+All problem sets and programming assignments are due at midnight Eastern Time on Sunday night (i.e., midnight between Sunday and Monday) unless otherwise stated in the assignment or in the syllabus.
+Unless otherwise stated, all programming assignment solutions must be written in C, C++, or Java, have run successfully on one of the Linux/Ubuntu 64-bit x86 computers (collectively accessible via nice.fas.harvard.edu) in the Science Center or on the Altera DE2-70 or DE2-115 FPGA system, as appropriate, be submitted using "git" on cr.cscie9x.net (or, in dire circumstances, via e-mail only if agreed to by your TA), be well-written (clear coding style, modular structure, appropriately commented and documented in English), and tested (include any programs and/or shell scripts used in testing your solution as part of your submission).
+Of course, the solutions may be written and tested using any system of the student's choosing; however, when the solution is complete, it must be pushed to the git code repository on cr.cscie9x.net.
+If you don't have your own native Unix/Linux system and run under Windows, you may find it useful to use code development tools under Cygwin.
+We will be grading the Unix/Linux solutions based on their behavior on the Harvard "nice" computers.
+Therefore, you should make sure that the final version of Unix/Linux programs that you submit for grading works properly on the "nice" computers.
 In addition, each submission must include a makefile to build the assignment.
 The grade for programming assignments will include all of these attributes.
-(Of course, the solutions may be written and tested using any system of the student's choosing; however, when the solution is complete, it must be pushed to the git code repository on code.seas.harvard.edu.
-Also, in addition to using code development tools under Cygwin or MacOS, you may use the "nice" course computers and test your code there!
-We will be grading the solutions based on their behavior under Cygwin, MacOS, or on the Harvard "nice" computers.)
 The Science Center computers may be accessed using "ssh" over the Internet.
 Files may be transferred to these systems using "secure ftp" (SFTP).
 The SecureCRT and SecureFX programs are available from the Science Center at www.fas.harvard.edu/computing/download; these programs implement "ssh" and "secure ftp," respectively.
 Remember, in addition to handing in all parts of the problem set solution or programming assignment program, sample runs of the program which demonstrate that the program works must be attached.

 A late homework will lose 5% of its original grade for each day it is late (e.g. an assignment handed in two and a half days late will receive its original grade multiplied by 0.85).
 Late assignments may be submitted via "git" and an e-mail message notifying the instructor and your teaching assistant should be sent immediately after the late assignment is submitted.
 In addition, each student is given five free late days that may be used freely during the semester.
 However, keep in mind that almost all of the assignments are built on the previous assignments; handing in one assignment late does not extend the due date for subsequent assignments.
 The scope and difficultly level of the assignments increases during the class; therefore, we recommend against using the five free late days early in the class.